junxit/us-congress-bills-110/metadata.md

 - 2007-01-11 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2007-01-11 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H391)
 - 2007-01-11 — The previous question was ordered pursuant to the rule. (consideration: CR H389)
+- 2007-01-12 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 6.